davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   range -128 to 127', and then specifying Ks in the operand constraints.

-  g in constraint
+  .. index:: g in constraint

 g
   Any register, memory or immediate integer operand is allowed, except for registers that are not general registers.

-  X in constraint
+  .. index:: X in constraint

 X
   Any operand whatsoever is allowed.

-  0 in constraint
+  .. index:: 0 in constraint

   .. index:: digits in constraint

 0, 1, 2, ...
 9